vipin-vd/SplitLocal/QUICK_START.md

-# 🚀 Quick Start Guide
+# 🚀 Quick Start Guide (Consolidated)

-Get SplitLocal running in 3 minutes!
+This guide is now consolidated.
+Prefer:
+- `README.md` for the shortest quick start
+- `GETTING_STARTED.md` for detailed setup and troubleshooting
+- `TASK_COMMANDS.md` for complete task reference

+The content below remains for convenience.

 ## Prerequisites